YouGov is a free survey site, where you can get paid to share your opinions.

 After reading this review, it will be easy for you to decide if it will be worth it for you to sign up for YouGov or not.

-What is YouGov, and what opportunities does the site offer?
+What is YouGov, and what opportunities does it offer?

 YouGov is a market research company that also has a member panel you can sign up for, and get paid to answer surveys and give your opinion.